christianlung/shelterconnect/README.md

 # ShelterConnect
-Disaster Relief Platform for Evacuees and Volunteers
+Disaster Relief Platform for connecting Evacuees and Volunteers to Shelters